UGM-EPSLab/matpowercaseframes/README.md

 Parse MATPOWER case into pandas DataFrame.

-Unlike the [tutorial](https://github.com/yasirroni/matpower-pip#extra-require-oct2py-or-matlabengine) on [`matpower-pip`](https://github.com/yasirroni/matpower-pip), this package support parsing MATPOWER case using `re` instead of `Oct2Py` and Octave.
+Unlike the [tutorial](https://github.com/yasirroni/matpower-pip#extra-require-oct2py-or-matlabengine) on [`matpower-pip`](https://github.com/yasirroni/matpower-pip), this package supports parsing MATPOWER case using `re` instead of `Oct2Py` and Octave.
 After that, you can further parse the data into any format supported by your solver.

 ## Installation